Litauen/docs.bannerlordmodding.lt/modding/crashes.md

     Message: Object reference not set to an instance of an object.

+??? failure "CharacterCreationCampaignBehavior - GetAdultMenuNarrativeMenuCharacterArgs"
+    REASON: missing some equipments on character creation

 ??? failure "get_StealthEquipments - SetInitialValuesFromCharacter - CreateHero - CreateSpecialHero - CreateMinorFactionHeroFromTemplate"
     Happens on new game start.<br>
     ??? warning "Often just CTD, without any error report."